minimaxir/facebook-ad-library-scraper/README.md

 pip3 install requests tqdm
 ```

 You configure the rest of the script via `config.yaml`.
-Go to https://developers.facebook.com/tools/explorer/ to get a User Access Token, and fill it in with your token (it expires after a few hours).
+Go to https://developers.facebook.com/tools/explorer/ to get a User Access Token, and fill it in with your token (it normally expires after a few hours but you can extend it to a 2 month token via the [Access Token Debugger](https://developers.facebook.com/tools/debug/accesstoken/)).
 Change other parameters as necessary.

 You can run the scraper script via: